VelasquezTracy25/velasqueztracy25/README.md

 ### Hola, I'm Tracy! 👋

-I'm a fresh grad from Codeup, a 22 week career accelerator program.
+I'm a fresh grad from Codeup, a 22 week career accelerator program in Texas.
 I am in love with backend development, but like to use my creativity and work on front-end for personal projects.
-I would love to connect to share our tips and tricks with each other!
+I would love to connect to share tips and tricks with each other!

 I'm currently:
 - 🔭 working on an ecommerce application.